sethbilly/php_jsonparser_demo/README.md

 - This can be found in the composer.json in the root directory of the project

 - PHPUnit =>7.0 was used for testing

+- Guzzle Http Client was used for making the http request to the api

  **How to run**